 Identify Problem Foods

 One of the most frustrating aspects of IBS is its apparent randomness.
-You could eat the same thing two days in a row, and have completely different reactions.
-A good idea to address this is to keep a food diary, and not how you feel each day.
+You could eat the same thing two days in a row and have completely different reactions.
+A good idea to address this is to keep a food diary, and not focus on how you feel each day.
 Then try to identify any problem foods, and cut them out for 12 weeks.
 It may not be the case that there is a specific problem food, but this can help clarify the situation.

 30 Minutes a Day

 Exercise helps keep your body functioning at maximum performance, so almost any exercise will have some beneficial effects on your stomach.
-A study conducted specifically with IBS patients found that exercising for 30 minutes a day, five times a week dramatically improved abdominal pain, constipation, and diarrhoea.
+A study conducted specifically with IBS patients found that exercising for 30 minutes a day, five times a week, dramatically improved abdominal pain, constipation, and diarrhoea.
 The benefits here are twofold, as exercising for 30 minutes a day has also been proven to reduce stress, which can exacerbate IBS.

 Exercise at the Same Time